cltl/wsd-dynamic-sense-vector/diary-minh2.md

 Added `<eos>` to the preparation script.

-I'll also need to add it to the evaluation scripts.

     >>> from collections import Counter
     >>> c = Counter()
     >>> with open('preprocessed-data/694cb4d/gigaword.txt') as f: